-Kansas police seek help catching serial rapist
+Kansas police seek help catching rapist

 Police: 2015 case led to review

-When asked why it took so long to announce the connection between the 2015 case to the previous cases, Riley County police spokeswoman Hali Rowland said, "The 2015 case also a number of investigative leads to follow up on.
+When asked why it took police so long to announce the connection between the 2015 case and the previous cases, Riley County police spokeswoman Hali Rowland said, "In some ways, the 2015 (case) had significant similarities to the other cases and in some ways it was dissimilar.

+"The 2015 case also (had) a number of investigative leads to follow up on.
 There was an internal review and discussion of the case and coordination with the Lawrence Police Department.

 "The privacy of the survivors was also taken into account and there was a lot of work going on behind the scenes, and while that work is still underway it has progressed to a point where we are now in a position to bring the 2015 case to the public's attention."